nabn/weather-app/README.md

 After you click confirm, you should be redirected to your Instance, with the notification in the bottom left telling you that it was successfully installed.

 ###Step 1 Complete
 Congratulations -- you have completed step 1!
 You should now have a new Instance with the `Weather Sample App` Solution installed.
-If not, you may have missed a step -- go try them again.
+If not, you may have missed a step and should try them again.

 ##Step 2 - Configure a 3rd Party Service
 Syncano is great for tying together many different microservices and 3rd party APIs for your app to consume.
 In this step, we will set up [OpenWeatherMap](http://openweathermap.org/) to use in our application.